garybernhardt/raptor/README.md

 - Mutating a record in a presenter is an error
 - A resource may not be named "params"
+- No two injectables may register the same name

 ### Testing